ermongroup/cs228-notes/preliminaries/applications/index.md

 title: Real World Applications
 ---

 Although probabilistic graphical models may seem like a very theoretical field, the applications of it are widespread.
-The concepts stem from the ability to draw conclusions from data or existing representations.
+These concepts stem from the ability to draw conclusions from data or existing representations.
 Here, we will look into some of the ways probabilistic models are used.

 # Image Models